Pension Scheme Implementation Statement

 ESG Summary and engagement

-The Trustee carried out an impact assessment of the Scheme’s investment managers in September 2021.
-This is expected to be reviewed annually going forward.
+The Trustee carried out an Impact Assessment review of the Scheme’s investment managers in September 2021.

 Investment managers’ engagement activity